 Our inspiration for this post comes from an exceptional episode of Freakonomics Radio that counters a prevailing norm that quitting is somehow nearly always bad.
 The episode, The Upside of Quitting, centers on the efficiency you gain by knowing when to quit.
 The anti-quitting bias is one that we all tend to carry with us into the LSAT.
-Just like most real world experiences we bring to the test, this bias can hurt us.
-Knowing when to avoid entirely or retreat from a question getting the better of you is a valuable skill that can make a huge difference.
+Just like most real-world experiences we bring to the test, this bias can hurt us.
+Knowing when to avoid or retreat from a question is a valuable skill that can make a huge difference.
 It may be the difference between your first-choice school and your second.
-In today’s application environment, it can be the difference between winning or losing the grants or scholarships that otherwise may have been yours.
+In today’s application environment, it can be the difference between winning or losing grants or scholarships.

-Regarding opportunity cost, anyone considering spending three years in law school has faced the concept.
-The opporunity cost of going to law school, when you otherwise would be working for a wage, is the money you will not earn while in school, your benefits, your work experience, etc. David Bernstein wrote about this idea last year over at the Volokh Conspiracy.
+Regarding opportunity cost, anyone considering spending three years in law school faces the concept.
+The opportunity cost of going to law school is the money you will not earn while in school, your benefits, your work experience, etc. David Bernstein wrote about this idea last year over at the Volokh Conspiracy.

 These concepts apply equally well to your strategy when taking the LSAT.
-When you spend a few minutes on a logical reasoning stimulus, but can’t seem to make any headway on a prephrase, or can’t figure out which of two answer choices is correct, you have to decide whether to continue slugging it out or whether it’s time to move on.
-Confronted with that decision, it’s common for a person to doggedly persevere, thinking “but I’ve spent too much time on this question to just move on!”
+If you find yourself spending a few minutes on an LR stimulus but aren’t making headway on a prephase.
+Or, if you can’t figure out which answer choice is correct.
+This is the time where you need to decide whether to continue slugging it out or move on.

-In addition to the mere time, there is a psychological advantage to giving yourself permission to move on when the time is right.
-Don’t let the LSAT push you around or make you into a passive victim of its psychometrically manipulated ordering.
+As a bonus, there is a psychological advantage to giving yourself permission to move on when the time is right.
+Don’t let the LSAT push you around or make you a passive victim of its psychometrically manipulated ordering.
 It’s your test, take control.
-By test day you should know who you are as a test taker, your strengths as well as your weaknesses.
+By test day, know who you are as a test taker; your strengths as well as your weaknesses.
 Going into the LSAT with a strategy is crucial to your success.
 Empower yourself by establishing a pecking order of questions that compliment your strengths and avoid your weaknesses.
 You can read more about approaching each section strategically in this series from Jon Denning.

 Ultimately, what’s your true objective?
 Hopefully, it’s to get the highest raw score possible, not to answer every question in order no matter how long it takes.
 Learning to quit while the quitting is good will help you keep your sanity and improve your score.
 It’s your test, take control.